Greetings, ImpactAlpha readers!

 In this special report, we recap our daily Follow the Talent sections with a profile of the week’s Agent of Impact.
 Read on to catch up with talent on the move, job openings and places to be.
-Help the growing ImpactAlpha community follow your talent: Send job moves, mandates, event announcements and other news to firstname.lastname@example.org (or simply reply to this email).
+Help the growing ImpactAlpha community follow your talent: Send job moves, mandates, event announcements and other news to firstname.lastname@example.org.

 ICYMI: “Will values-aligned investing survive the coming shakeout?” by Vodia Capital’s Avi Deutsch.